learn-co-curriculum/phase-0-css-fundamentals-lab/README.md

   color: red;
 }
 ```
 If you see your `<h1>` change to red, you've linked your stylesheet correctly!
-Don't forget to delete is once you have your link working.
+Don't forget to delete it once you have your link working.

 ## Deliverables